vmugabo/tourguideafrica/README.md

 # Tour Guide Africa

 This Python program recommends tourist attractions in Rwanda based on user interests.
-It utilizes a predefined dictionary of attractions and allows users to input their interests to receive personalized recommendations.
+It utilizes a predefined dictionary of attractions and allows users to input their interests to receive personalized recommendations on where to visit.

 # Features